How to connect an Android phone to a PC via Bluetooth

 Enable Bluetooth in Windows 10

-As long as you keep the Bluetooth settings open, your Windows 10 PC can be discovered by other devices using Bluetooth.
+As long as you keep the Bluetooth settings open, other devices can discover your Windows 10 PC using Bluetooth.

 Advertisement

 IMPORTANT: If you don’t see a switch in the Settings app, your Windows 10 computer or device might not have a built-in Bluetooth chip.
-As a result, you cannot make a Bluetooth connection unless you add a Bluetooth adapter, like this one.
+As a result, you cannot make a Bluetooth connection unless you add a Bluetooth adapter like this one, made by TP-Link.

 Step 2.
-Enable Bluetooth on your Android device
+Enable Bluetooth on your Android smartphone

-After enabling Bluetooth in Windows 10, you must do the same on the Android smartphone or tablet you’re connecting it to.
-Out of the ways to enable Bluetooth on Android, we think it’s easiest to use the Quick Settings menu.
+After enabling Bluetooth in Windows 10, you must do the same on the Android smartphone you’re connecting it to.
+Out of the ways to enable Bluetooth on Android, I think it’s easiest to use the Quick Settings menu.
 Swipe down from the top of your screen, and you should see the Bluetooth icon among the Quick Settings displayed on your Android.
-If it’s disabled, tap on it to enable it.
+If it’s disabled, tap to enable it.

 Enable Bluetooth on Android